NC STATE UNIVERSITY – Raleigh, NC

 Q: What type of campers attend this camp?

-Our camps are open to any and all levels of tennis players.
-We have players from absolute beginner to High School / Tournament level.
+Our camps are open to all levels of tennis players.
+We have players from absolute beginner to high school / Tournament level.

 Q. What is the ratio of campers to staff?